munas-git/US-Energy-Consumption-Forecasting-Prophet-NeuralProphet/README.md

 ## Project Overview

-This project focuses on **forecasting daily energy consumption** for the **AEP region**, leveraging advanced time series modeling techniques using the PJM Interconnection dataset.
+This project focuses on **forecasting daily energy demand** for the **AEP region**, leveraging advanced time series modeling techniques using the PJM Interconnection dataset.
 PJM Interconnection LLC is a regional transmission organization (RTO) responsible for coordinating wholesale electricity movement across multiple U.S. states.
 The dataset provides **hourly energy consumption data**, which is **aggregated to daily levels** to extract broader consumption patterns.

 The primary objective is to **predict future energy usage** to support energy grid planning, load balancing, and long-term infrastructure management.
 This work builds a **robust, interpretable, and scalable pipeline** utilizing: